 The official Digital Atlas for Alaska fire management geospatial data is maintained and distributed by Alaska Fire Service GIS Staff and BLM Northern Region IT Staff.
-The core data comprising the Digital Atlas are: Alaska Land Status, Fire Heat Detection (VIIRS and MODIS), Fire Management Option Boundaries, Fire Protection Area Boundaries, Fire Perimeters, Fire Locations (a.k.a Origins), Known Sites, and Lightning Detections.
-Map Atlas datasets are updated annually or as needed and are available for view and download at https://fire.ak.blm.gov/predsvcs/maps.php.
+The core data comprising the Digital Atlas are: Alaska Wildland Fire Jurisdictions, Fire Heat Detection (VIIRS and MODIS), Fire Management Option Boundaries, Fire Protection Area Boundaries, Fire Perimeters, Fire Locations (a.k.a Origins), and Lightning Detections, and Alaska Known Sites Database.
+Digital Atlas datasets are updated regularly, and are available at AICC Geospatial webpage (https://fire.ak.blm.gov/predsvcs/maps.php).
+Note that users needing access to the Alaska Known Sites Database will be redirected to the National Interagency Fire Center - ArcGIS Online (NIFC-AGOL) website.

-AICC and individual Areas, Zones, and Forests may maintain local map atlases consisting of hard-copy maps and/or electronic data to serve as backups and help to facilitate operations; however, they are responsible for ensuring the official Digital Atlas is updated with any changes made at the local level.
+AICC and individual Areas, Zones, and Forests may maintain local map atlases consisting of hard-copy maps and/or electronic data to serve as backups and to help facilitate operations; however, they are responsible for ensuring the official Digital Atlas is updated with any changes made at the local level.

-3.11.1 FIRE PROTECTION AREA/ZONE BOUNDARIES
+3.11.1 Alaska Wildland Fire Jurisdictions